canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 Reporting issues in the data
 ============================

-If at any point you encounter inconsistencies with Ubuntu's OSV data, please report those by sending and email to security@ubuntu.com.
+If you find any inconsistencies with Ubuntu's OSV data, please report those by sending and email to **security@ubuntu.com**.
 We will gladly analyze and fix any issues.

 Downtimes in data generation
 ============================